 6.3.3.1 STAR-based

-Figure 6.3.1 provides a basic extension of 5G Media Streaming download for immersive media using a STAR UE.
+Figure 6.3.1 provides a basic extension of 5G interactive immersive media services using a STAR UE, when the immersive media is processed in 5GMSd AS.
+Based on the user interaction and the pose information sent from UE through M4d interface, 5GMSd AS generate the desired immersive media accordingly.
+Further, 5GMSd AS may perform split rendering in case when 5G STAR UE needs to rely on 5G cloud/edge.

 Figure 6.3.1: STAR-based 5G interactive immersive service architecture